Can a bolt be reused? If so, what grades and in what scenarios?

 According to the Research Council on Structural Connections, Section 2.3.3:

 “Reuse: ASTM A490 bolts and galvanized ASTM A325 bolts shall not be reused.
-When approved by the Engineer of Record, black ASTM A325 bolts are permitted to be reused.
+When approved by the Engineer of Record, plain finish ASTM A325 bolts are permitted to be reused.
 Touching up or re-tightening bolts that may have been loosened by the installation of adjacent bolts shall not be considered to be a reuse.”

 “Pretensioned installation involves the inelastic elongation of the portion of the threaded length between the nut and the thread run-out.
 ASTM A490 bolts and galvanized ASTM A325 bolts possess sufficient ductility to undergo one pretensioned installation, but are not consistently ductile enough to undergo a second pretensioned installation.
-Black ASTM A325 bolts, however, possess sufficient ductility to undergo more than one pretensioned installation as suggested in the Guide (Kulak et al., 1987).
-As a simple rule of thumb, a black ASTM A325 bolt is suitable for reuse if the nut can be run up the threads by hand.”
+Plain ASTM A325 bolts, however, possess sufficient ductility to undergo more than one pretensioned installation as suggested in the Guide (Kulak et al., 1987).
+As a simple rule of thumb, a plain ASTM A325 bolt is suitable for reuse if the nut can be run up the threads by hand.”

 When reusing bolts, it is critical to involve an engineer since the reuse of the fastener depends on a variety of factors including bolt type, application, grade, finish, installation method, etc. If the bolts have been tensioned beyond their yield point, they enter the “plastic zone” (where they elongate and do not contract once the load is removed), which means they may be subject to premature failure.
 Since it is virtually impossible to determine visually if a specific fastener has entered its plastic zone when previously used, the decision to reuse a fastener will be determined by the price to replace it versus the potential cost and/or liability of that fastener failing.